natecostello/van_two_point_oh/van/electrical/battery/Battery_box_design.md

 | 1/8 Steel (1/2 ribs)    | 29,000  | 0.0145             | 0.0228          | 14547.1                   |
 | 1/8 Aluminum (3/4 ribs) | 10,000  | 0.0397             | 0.0241          | 13762.4                   |
 | 1/8 Steel (3/4 ribs)    | 29,000  | 0.0397             | 0.00831         | 39912.7                   |

-\* Effective Spring Rate doubles deflection from calc to account for the deformation in the opposite side plate (essentially another spring in series).
+_\* Effective Spring Rate doubles deflection from calc to account for the deformation in the opposite side plate (essentially another spring in series)._

 #### Deformation (Concept D)

 Calculations performed using clearcalcs [moment of inertia](https://clearcalcs.com/freetools/free-moment-of-inertia-calculator/us) and [beam](https://clearcalcs.com/freetools/beam-analysis/us) calculators.

 **Conditions**

-Center distance between compression 8.5 in
+- Center distance between compression 8.5 in

-Width of plate 6.83 in
+- Width of plate 6.83 in

-Pinned boundary conditions
+- Pinned boundary condition

-Start of load 0.25 in
+- Start of load 0.25 i

-End of load 8.125 in
+- End of load 8.125 in

-Assumed Load 12 PSI * 55.279 in<sup>2</sup> = 663.35 lbf
+- Assumed Load 12 PSI * 55.279 in<sup>2</sup> = 663.35 lb

-Linear Load 663.35/7.87 = 84.288 lfb/in =  1011.46 lbf/ft
+- Linear Load 663.35/7.87 = 84.288 lfb/in =  1011.46 lbf/ft

 | Material      | E [ksi] | I [in<sup>4</sup>] | Deflection [in] | K<sub>eff</sub> [lbf/in]* |
 | ------------- | ------- | ------------------ | --------------- | ------------------------- |